 Mahlab

-Mahlab is the spice produced from the seed kernels within the cherry pits of the St. Lucie tree (Prunus mahaleb), a deciduous flowering tree in the rose family.
+Mahlab is the spice produced from the seed kernels within the cherry pits of the St. Lucie tree (Prunus mahaleb), a deciduous tree in the rose family.

 Mahlab on white board

-HARVEST: Prunus mahaleb typically flowers in the spring after its 4th year of growth, but it may not produce a significant amount of fruit until 5-7 years.
+Prunus mahaleb typically flowers in the spring after its 4th year of growth, but it may not produce a significant amount of fruit until 5-7 years.
 The cherries mature and are harvested in late summer to early autumn.
 There is typically only one seed kernel inside each cherry pit, which is as hard as a rock when the cherries are freshly de-pitted.
 Each pit must be carefully dried until it is brittle enough to be cracked open.
 This drying step is critical as it allows the valuable kernels to be extracted without taking damage.
 The kernels are then further dried and cleaned.

-AROMA & FLAVOR PROFILE
+FLAVOR & AROMA PROFILE

 Mahlab's aroma is an intriguing blend of sweet, floral notes, akin to almonds and cherries with a slight hint of rose.
-It is comforting and elegant - evocative of marzipan, freshly baked pastries, and blooming spring gardens.
+It is comforting and elegant—evocative of marzipan, freshly baked pastries, and blooming spring gardens.

 Mahlab’s flavor starts as a subtle bitterness but quickly turns into a gentle warmth.
 The lingering taste is nutty and floral, with hints of honey and delicate spice.
 Ground kernels offer a smooth, almost powdery texture that melts on the tongue, releasing their soft yet persistent aroma.
 Mahlab's complex flavor profile gives it flexibility.
 It can spice both sweet and savory dishes as well as beverages.